Wolfgang (song): Lyrics and composition

 "Wolfgang" was written by the group's producer 3Racha (Bang Chan, Changbin, and Han), and co-composed with Versachoi, in the key of D minor, 162 beats per minute with a running time of 3 minutes and 10 seconds.
 The title refers to the Austrian composer of the Classical period, Wolfgang Amadeus Mozart.
 The song describes a wolf pack making music by following Wolfgang and compares the habit of a wolf to hunt for prey in a group to Stray Kids.
 It was intended to imprint a cohesive and solid appearance and unstoppable will toward the goal.

 Commercial performance

-On May 30, "Wolfgang" entered the Apple Music's Global Top 100 chart at number 98, becoming Stray Kids' first song entering.
-Additionally, the group becomes the fourth Korean artist to enter the chart after BTS, Blackpink, and Twice.

 In South Korea, "Wolfgang" entered the 22nd week of the Gaon Digital Chart at number 163, becoming the group's first-ever song to appear on the chart.
-The song also charted at number 13 on the component Download Chart, and number 22 on the BGM Chart.
-On its 23rd week, it jumped to number 138 on the Digital Chart, number 8 on the Download Chart, and number 5 on the BGM Chart, becoming Stray Kids' highest charts on Gaon's song charts.
+On its 23rd week, it jumped to number 138, becoming Stray Kids' highest chart on the Gaon Digital Chart.
 For the Billboard's charts issue date of June 12, 2021, the song also entered at number 53 on the K-pop 100, number 4 on the World Digital Song Sales, and number 109 on the Global Excl.
 US.